mdulin2/mangle/README.md

 	- storage_location: Takes in the *storage location* of the ptr
 - recover_ptr - Recovers the storage loc and fd ptr from a mangled ptr
 	- mangled_ptr: Takes in the currently mangled ptr
-	- offset: Takes in the offset between mangled_ptr and the location
 	- loc_final_bits: Takes in the final 12 bits of the location ptr
 - showcase - Example usage of the functions